Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1
 			// Maximum: 999999
 			"Rock Duration"				"5"

+			// The Mutant Tank's rock shower drops a rock every time this many seconds passes.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Rock Interval"				"0.2"

 			// The radius of the Mutant Tank's rock shower.
 			// Note: This setting can be overridden for specific players.